Keeper-Security/Commander/README.md

 ### Use Cases

 * Access your Keeper vault through a command-line interface
 * Perform bulk import and export of vault records
 * Manage records, folders and shared folders
 * Customize integration into your backend systems
 * Provision new Enterprise user accounts and shared folders
+* Manage nodes, roles, teams and users
 * Rotate passwords on service accounts or other targets
 * Integrate Keeper into your existing backend systems
 * Schedule and automate commands

 ### Installation - Linux and Mac